 Knowing that the financial investment is significant, CDS also supports our students, thanks to the generosity of our donors.
 It is through the generosity of our community members, who provide vital support for capital improvements, endowment funds, brick and mortar campaigns and volunteer programs, that the CDS experience is so rewarding.
-Of particular note is the Eberts Entrance Scholarship of $10,000 for students in Grades 9 and 10 that continues annually throughout the student's high school years.
+Of particular note is the Eberts Entrance Scholarships of $10,000 - $15,000 for students in Grades 7&8 and 9&10 that continue annually throughout each student's CDS journey.
 Read more on our Financial Assistance

 Get to know us better